 The Imperial State Crown

 The crown is currently 12 inches tall and fit specifically for Her Late Majesty.
 The arches of the crown were lowered so that it would fit Elizabeth’s head and stature.
 Comparing photos of the Queen and her father, George VI, you can see the difference in how the crown sits much taller on the head of the king.
 It is currently being refitted for King Charles III.

-Three spectacular large gems are mounted in this crown: the Stewart sapphire, the Cullinan II diamond, and The Black Prince’s Ruby.
+Three spectacular large gems are mounted in this crown: the Stuart sapphire, the Cullinan II diamond, and The Black Prince’s Ruby.
 Its arches reach up and close at the top, joined by an orb.

 The Black Prince’s Ruby is actually a spinel, a gem almost as hard as a diamond.
 It has a smooth cabochon polish, carved into an irregular diamond shape and set into a Maltese cross.

 The “ruby” was given to Edward, Prince of Wales, after the Spanish Battle of Najera in 1367.
 King Don Pedro of Castile presented Edward with the gem as a thank you for his help in providing an army to defeat his brother, Count Henry of Trastámara.